MistUsaIp/s3mi_aut0m4tic_WR3c0n/README.md

 - Discord webhooks for alerting when changes are detected
 - Modular design for easy extension
 - Real-time monitoring in separate terminal windows for each command
+- Automatic storage of result files in a dedicated directory

 ## Installation